CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Manage-NetQ-Agents.md

     cumulus@switch:~$ netq config restart agent
     ```

-3. Optionally, verify connection to the NetQ platform by viewing the `netq-agent.log` messages.
+3. Optionally, verify connection to the NetQ appliance or VM by viewing the `netq-agent.log` messages.

 To configure **warning**-level logging: